 Since then, it’s been impossible to imagine a shoe collection without ballet flats.
 They’re versatile, comfortable and work for every occasion.
 You can wear ballet flats with casual outfits, evening wear or even with elegant business looks.
 Even in the Haute-Couture fashion world, designers like Giorgio Armani, Michael Kors and Christian Dior show flats in various forms and colors.

 At GIESSWEIN, we find ballet flats to be a super complement to our beloved Merino Sneakers.
-That’s why we developed flats, which are made of 100% recycled PET plastic and a biodegradable sole.
+That’s why we developed flats, which are made of 100% recycled PET plastic and a sustainable natural rubber sole.
 Thanks to our unique 3D-Knit Technique, the shoe molds to fit each individual foot.
 Plus, with our Fit System, you can adjust the size of our flats up to 1/2 a size smaller—for even more comfort.
 Our sustainable flats are ideal for all types of weather, as they’re both water-repellent and washable.
 Choose between two fits: pointy or round, depending on which best fits your personal style.